Barjees Tahir: Political career

 Tahir was elected as a member of the National Assembly of Pakistan in the 1990 Pakistani general election for the first time.
 He was re-elected to the National Assembly of Pakistan in the 1993 Pakistani general election.
 From 1990 to 1993, he served as federal parliamentary secretary in the Ministry of Interior during Nawaz Sharif first government in 1990.
 He was re-elected as member of the National Assembly in 1993 Pakistani general election, and again in the 1997 Pakistani general election.
 After the overthrow of the Pakistan Muslim League (N) government in 1999 in a coup de'tat by Pervez Musharraf, he was arrested.
 He was re-elected member of National Assembly in 2008 Pakistani general election.

 After winning National Assembly seat in the 2013 Pakistani general election. he was made Minister of Kashmir Affairs and Northern Areas.
 In February 2015, he was appointed Minister for Kashmir Affairs and Gilgit-Baltistan as Governor of Gilgit-Baltistan.
 He had ceased to hold ministerial office in July 2017 when the federal cabinet was disbanded following the resignation of Prime Minister Nawaz Sharif after Panama Papers case decision.

 Following the election of Shahid Khaqan Abbasi as Prime Minister of Pakistan in August 2017, he was inducted into the federal cabinet of Abbasi.
 He was appointed as the Federal Minister of Kashmir Affairs and Gilgit Baltistan.
 Upon the dissolution of the National Assembly on the expiration of its term on 31 May 2018, Tahir ceased to hold the office as Federal Minister for Kashmir Affairs and Gilgit-Baltistan.

 He was re-elected to the National Assembly as a candidate of PML-N from Constituency NA-117 (Nankana Sahib-I) in the 2018 Pakistani general election.

+He stands approximately 6 ft 2 in (188 cm) tall.